Amazing Potato Hamburger Buns: Created with a Bread Machine

 After the balls have relaxed, use your fingers to flatten each ball down to ½ to 1-inch thickness.
 I get a more uniform “press” using waxed paper and a tool with a smooth bottom designed to flatten meat.
 You could improvise with a small plate, bowl, or pan with a flat bottom.

-When the buns are puffy, coat them with the egg-water glaze.
+When the buns are puffy (20-45 minutes, depending on the temperature where they are sitting), coat them with the egg-water glaze.
 Be careful not to let the glaze drip onto the tray.

-If using seeds, now is the time to sprinkle them on top.
+If using seeds, sprinkle them on top now.
 Bake at 400˚F (200˚C) for 12-15 minutes or until the internal temperature reaches 190˚F (88˚C) and the buns are evenly browned on top.
 You may need to rotate and turn your trays to achieve even browning.

-Remove baked buns from the cookie sheet to a wire rack so the bottoms won’t get soggy.
-Use a serrated knife to slice before serving.
+Remove the baked buns from the cookie sheet to a wire rack so the bottoms won’t get soggy.
+Slice them with a serrated knife before serving.

-These buns will only stay fresh for 2-3 days since they contain no preservatives.
-Store in the freezer for up to a month.
-They keep best when double-wrapped.
-I like to wrap each bun with plastic wrap, then store the whole lot in a larger plastic bag.
+These buns stay fresh for just 2-3 days as they don’t have preservatives.
+For longer storage, freeze them for up to a month.
+They preserve best when double-wrapped: first wrap each bun in plastic wrap, then place all of them in a larger plastic bag.

-Split the buns horizontally and brush the cut with melted or spray-butter.
-Place each bun with the cut side down onto a hot skillet or grill to brown.
-Watch carefully to keep them from burning.
+Split the buns horizontally and brush the cut side with melted or “spray” butter.
+Place each bun, cut side down, onto a hot skillet or grill to brown.
+Watch carefully to prevent them from burning.

 Recipe Help at Your Fingertips: For questions or suggestions, email Paula at saladinajar.com.
 If you need help, I’m happy to troubleshoot via email (faster than leaving a comment).
 Attach pictures and as many details as possible for the best advice.